Locally free representations of quivers over commutative Frobenius algebras: Introduction

 We fix $Q=(I,E)$ a finite quiver, with set of vertices $I$ and set of arrows $E$.
 A representation of $Q$ over the ring $\R$ is given by an $\R$-module $M_i$ at each vertex $i\in I$ together with a $\R$-module homomorphism $M_a:M_i\rightarrow M_j$ for any arrow $a:i\rightarrow j\in E$.
 The category of representations of $Q$ over $\R$ is equivalent to the category $\R Q$-Mod where $\R Q$ denotes the path algebra of $Q$.
 According to \cite[Definition 1.1]{GLS}, a representation $\{M_i,M_a\}_{i\in I,a\in E}$ of $Q$ is said to be \emph{locally free} if the $\R$-modules $M_i$ are all free.
 If we denote by $e_i\in\R Q$ the idempotent corresponding to vertex $i\in I$, locally free representations of $Q$ correspond to $\R Q$-modules $M$ such that for all $i\in I$, the $\R$-module $M_i=e_iM$ is free.

 When $\R=\k$ is a field Gabriel \cite{gabriel1} in 1972 followed by Kac in \cite{kac} in 1982 initiated the detailed study of the representation category $\k Q$-Mod.
 They discovered a deep connection with the representation theory of Kac-Moody algebras with symmetric Cartan matrices.
 To find the analogue connection with Kac-Moody algebras with symmetrizable but non-symmetric Cartan matrices, Gabriel \cite{gabriel2} in 1974 followed by Dlab and Ringel \cite{dlab-ringel} in 1974 introduced the notion of modulated graphs, in particular allowed various finite field extensions attached to the vertices of the graph.
 To get a uniform theory working over any, for example algebraically closed, fields Geiss--Leclerc--Schr\"oer \cite{GLS} in 2015 introduced the study of representations of quivers over $\R=\k_d$ the truncated polynomial ring over a field $\k$.
 Here they managed to find the desired connection with non-simply laced Kac-Moody algebras.
 Later in 2016 Geuenich \cite{geuenich} extended results of \cite{GLS} to the case when $\R$ is a Frobenius algebra.
+Finally other recent papers \cite{ringel-zhang1, ringel-zhang2, li-ye, kaplan} study different approaches to representations of quivers over various Frobenius algebras.

-These results have been achieved by use of reflection functors.
+Many of the results mentioned above have been achieved by use of reflection functors.
 In this paper we will concentrate on the subcategory of locally free representations.
 It is not stable under reflection functors, which use kernels and cokernels.
 Thus usual techniques will not be available.
 Instead we will use arithmetic harmonic analysis and prove results showing that locally free representations behave better when changing orientations of the quiver, and have interesting connections to representations of preprojective algebras.